ZaResX/KrunkerZares/explore/game/README.md

 __________________________________
 ># Game
 __________________________________
->- Explore how does index and css work.
-Anyways you can use them to make charms for you
+>- Explore how does `index.html` and `main.css` work.
+Anyways you can use them to make charms for you.
 __________________________________